-Acupuncturists 'take pulses' throughout most treatments, to guage progress.
-Depending on what needs to be done, we might use some 'Moxa', which is a herb commonly used to warm and stimulate points, or a far-infrared heat lamp for a deeper warming.
+Acupuncturists 'take pulses' throughout most treatments, to measure progress.
+Depending on what needs to be done, we might use some 'Moxa', which is a herb commonly used to warm and stimulate points, or a far-infrared heat lamp for deep warming.

 Bodywork includes Tuina, a remedial style of massage using a range of yang envigorating techniques and some yin nourishing techniques.
-'Cupping' uses suction to powerfully relieve muscular tension and tension pain.
+'Cupping' uses a vacuum to powerfully relieve muscular tension and tension pain.

 These modalities combine well with acupuncture to get fast results.